andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 # Business Context-Driven Code Structure
 **State: Draft!!!**
-> From Monolith over Modulith to Microservice - *The Missing Link Between Business and Code*
+> From Monolith over Modulith to Microservice - *The Missing Link Between Business Model and Code*

 ## 1. **The Problem:** The Translation Gap